 Fasolia Bi Zeit

-Fasolia bi zeit translates into beans in oil, meaning green beans cooking with olive oil.
+Fasolia bi zeit translates into beans in oil, meaning green beans cooked with olive oil.
 This dish is so simple, and really loved in the Middle East.
-My mother-in-law shared this recipe with me after I came over for lunch and she served this.
+My mother-in-law shared this recipe with me after I went over for lunch and she served this delicious dish.
 Her version of fasolia bi zeit is so simple, yet so flavorful and delightful.

 This recipe uses green beans, aka string beans or runner beans.
 An ingredient that I love to cook with in the summer!

 The olive oil is an essential ingredient in this recipe, however, it does not use too much of it.
 And the flavors come from the onion, garlic, and tomato.
 I only season the green beans with ground black pepper and salt, but feel free to use any spices that you like such as cumin or baharat.
 The reason why I don’t add spices is that I like the taste of green beans to be obvious.

 How to Make Middle Eastern Green Beans

 Start by heating some olive oil, then sauteing an onion until it’s soft and translucent.
 Add the green beans and shallow fry them for a few minutes.
 And finally, add the diced and peeled tomatoes, minced garlic, water or stock, salt, and black pepper.

 Cover with a lid, and simmer on low-medium heat stirring occasionally until the green beans are soft.
 This should take around 25 minutes.

 Instant Pot Green Beans

 I personally cook the green beans in the Instant Pot as they’re done quicker and become quite tender and nice.